if you’re someone who shaves, you’re probably looking for smooth, clear skin under all that hair.

 next, move on to the important part: twist the bottom of the razor to open the clasp. when you unwrap the blade, hold it by the short end, and place the blade in the razor. twist it closed, and you’ve got a razor that’s ready to rock.

 next, it's time to reach for the hanni shave pillow. this mess-free, portable moisturizer lets you take your shave anywhere. just toss it in your bag and take it with you wherever you might need a last-minute touch-up — no irritation necessary.

-just remove the shave pillow’s cap and generously apply it directly to the skin. it’s perfect for shaving with or without water (or just use it when you need some skin hydration on the go). for a satisfyingly close shave, just apply the shave pillow section by section as you go along.
+just remove the shave pillow’s cap and generously apply it directly to the skin. it’s perfect for shaving with or without water (or just use it when you need some skin hydration on the go) even if you struggle with dry skin. for a satisfyingly close shave, just apply the shave pillow section by section as you go along.

 now, you’re ready to shave! grab your hanni weighted razor. the swedish stainless steel blade and weighted handle will give you the smooth skin you’re looking for without needing to apply pressure. use short strokes to catch every little hair (and to avoid any nicks or cuts). gently glide the razor across your skin, and trust the process.